joseasoler/tradergen/README.md

 [RimBees](https://steamcommunity.com/sharedfiles/filedetails/?id=1558161673):

+* Orbital traders from the food category always have some temperate and mild bees in stock.
 * Orbital traders may sometimes be specialized on craft created from different wax types.
+These traders will also have some temperate and mild bees in stock.
 * Orbital traders specialized on tech may very rarely have a bio interface component in stock.

 [Trader Ships](https://steamcommunity.com/sharedfiles/filedetails/?id=2046222331):